echilaka1/letcode-30-days-challenge/README.md

 - Maximal Square: Given a 2D binary matrix filled with 0's and 1's, find the largest square containing only 1's and return its area.

 - Binary Tree Maximum Path Sum: Given a non-empty binary tree, find the maximum path sum.For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
 The path must contain at least one node and does not need to go through the root.

+- First Unique Number: Given a string, find the first non-repeating character in it and return it's index.
+If it doesn't exist, return -1.